 Dear Friends of the Human Rights Council:

+Once again, it has been a busy season for us.
 This summer we ran a table and a game at the Picnic-in-the Park as we do every summer.
-Events like this are a good way to reach out to potential new members and to educate Concord citizens about our work.
+Events like this are a good way to reach out to potential new members and to educate Concord citizens about our work. after saying goodbye to our beloved former chair Polly Attwood – Polly moved to England in September – we welcomed new members to the Council at our first meeting of the year.
+Hedi Charde, Wade Rubinstein, Nancy James, Louisa Paushter and our new treasurer Libby Kurten.
+Our new members have joined our Committees and are already busy working on upcoming events.

-The Drinking Gourd Project’s Caesar Robbins house has come far with town, donor and grant support; it was moved to its new home across from the Old manse on National Park Servicemanaged land last may, and the exterior will be restored to its 1823 period appearance by winter.
-As always, thank you for your support – especially in these economically challenging times – it is very much appreciated, and we could not continue our work without it.
+As always, thank you for your support – especially in these economically challenging times – it is very much appreciated and we could not continue our work without it.

 Sarah Napier & Ronni Olitsky